 The last few rainy and cold days here in Chicago had me craving soup!
 What’s your favorite soup on a rainy day?
 It has been ages since I had a good bowl of broccoli cheddar soup so I thought I would recreate a recipe I could share here.
 Rather than doing a traditional broccoli cheddar with cheese and milk, I made a vegan version which is just as creamy and delicious.
 The secret to the creaminess in this version is canned coconut milk and pureed potato and carrot.
 You won’t even miss the cheese!

-Tips for Making this Vegan Broccoli and Cheese Soup
+Common Questions about this Vegan Broccoli and Cheese Soup

 - Can I make it with a different milk?
 I like using canned coconut milk in this recipe to really punch up the richness.
 A traditional broccoli cheddar soup has heavy cream or half and half so the coconut milk adds that same richness.
 You can’t taste the coconut in the finished soup (at least I can’t!), but if you are a coconut-hater, you can sub plain, unsweetened soy milk and it is just as tasty.
 I haven’t tried it with all the plant-based milk varieties but soy and coconut are the richest of the bunch and likely the best options for this soup.
 Not vegan?
 Go ahead and use dairy milk if you aren’t a fan of coconut milk.

 - Can I skip the nutritional yeast?
 Sorry, the nutritional yeast is a vital ingredient in this recipe since it gives it that cheesy flavor minus the cheese!
 It is relatively inexpensive (a bag from Bob’s Red Mill is $4 and lasts a long time).
 You can usually find it in the bulk bins at stores like Whole Foods or Fresh Thyme if you don’t want to buy a lot.